filwastaken/programmable_hw2/README.md

 ## S4 rules
 ### S4 consensus
 The switch will consent:
-1. Any UDP message with source port 22
+1. Any UDP or TCP message with destination port 21
-2. Any UDP message with source port 80
-3. Any UDP message with source port 445
-4. Any UDP message with destination port 22
+2. Any UDP or TCP message with destination port 22
-5. Any UDP message with destination port 25
+3. Any UDP or TCP message with destination port 25
-6. Any UDP message with destination port 445
-7. Any TCP message with source port 80
+4. Any TCP message with destination port 80
-8. Any TCP message with source port 445
-9. Any TCP message with destination port 22
+5. Any UDP or TCP message with destination port 443
-10. Any TCP message with destination port 445
+6. Any TCP message with destination port 445

 The switch will not consent:
-1. Any UDP message with source port 21
+1. Any UDP or TCP message with destination port 69
-2. Any UDP message with source port 25
+2. Any UDP or TCP message with destination port 79
-3. Any UDP message with destination port 21
+3. Any UDP message with destination port 80
-4. Any UDP message with destination port 69
+4. Any UDP message with destination port 445
-5. Any UDP message with destination port 79
-6. Any TCP message with source port 21
-7. Any TCP message with source port 22
-8. Any TCP message with source port 25
-9. Any TCP message with destination port 21
-10. Any TCP message with destination port 25
-11. Any TCP message with destination port 69
-12. Any TCP message with destination port 79

 ### S4 routing
 The forwarding rules are: